tanishalfelven/ace-attorney-online-js-client/readme.md

 This is a rewrite of a js client for the game Ace Attorney Online.
 This is a start at a rewrite, all of the groundwork is here and the capability to really make this thing awesome is totally possible.

+This is a rewrite of [original](https://github.com/stonedDiscord/stonedDiscord.github.io) which is the original.

 ## Install and build

 To build simpy `npm install && npm start` (this starts a process that watches for edits and will recompile the files as needed).